 Legal Compliance Measures

-In all Group companies and departments, Nomura Group insists on compliance with laws and regulations and endeavors to prevent the occurrence of activities that may be construed as illegal by structuring the necessary administrative systems.
+In all Group companies and departments, Nomura Group complies with applicable laws and regulations and endeavors to prevent the occurrence of activities that may be construed as illegal by establishing effective control measures.
 In the event that such issues arise, they are reported in full to management-level officers without delay, and organizations and systems are structured to respond appropriately.
 Furthermore, in order to respond to the trust of society and clients in the Group and contribute to the further development of the financial and capital markets, we will continuously review and improve the effectiveness of our internal systems and rules so that all executives and employees can conduct business with a higher sense of ethics in addition to complying with laws and regulations.

 When actions that may impair trust in the capital markets and major violations of legal regulations occur that may have a major impact on the Company's reputation and financial position, after due investigation and confirmation, related information is made available on the Company website.